david90/paper/_pages/about.md

 title: About
 permalink: /about/
 ---
+Hi.Thanks for visiting!
-Hi, I'm David and I live in Hong Kong.
-Thanks for visiting!
+I'm David and I live in Hong Kong.

-I do growth at [SCMP]("https://scmp.com").
-I program and write about software development when I have the time.
+At currently, I am a Growth engineer at [SCMP]("https://scmp.com").
+I write program and [blog](https://medium.com/@iamdavidng) about software development and the Internet when I have time.

 ----